What Is TPS Status

 You must complete the labor certification process before your Temporary Adjustment of Status expires.
-So if you are planning on doing this, you should begin the process as soon as possible.
+So if you plan on doing this, you should begin the process as soon as possible.

 Yes.
-The Immigration and Nationality Act states that Temporary Protected Status is granted to eligible nationals of a designated foreign state in the United States after being “orderly removed” from their country because of “extraordinary and temporary conditions,” among other reasons.
+The Immigration and Nationality Act states that temporary immigration status is granted to eligible nationals of a designated foreign state in the United States after being “orderly removed” from their country because of “extraordinary and temporary conditions,” among other reasons.

-TPS recipients cannot be deported according to US law.
+TPS recipients cannot be deported according to U.S. law.
 Still, they can lose the TPS status if they no longer meet requirements such as fulfilling re-entry procedures for certain countries.
-Therefore, it is considered to be lawful immigration status by the US government.
+Therefore, it is considered lawful immigration status by the U.S. government.

 In general, TPS status lasts for 18 months before renewal applications need to take place again with the United States Citizenship and Immigration Services (USCIS).